masbossun/quartz/content/project/SOP/Mobile App SOP Development.md

 - Revamp: [[Remapping Invoice Detail Statuses]] (5)
   - [?]
 Need to make sure UI Invoice Detail with new SOP Statuses Mapping
-  - [i] The different is only on Expired x Failed payment status
+  - The different is only on Expired x Failed payment status
 - Revamp: [[Remapping Invoice AddOn Detail Statuses]] (5)
   - [?]
 Need to make sure UI Invoice Detail with new SOP Statuses Mapping
-  - [i] The different is only on Expired x Failed payment status
+  - The different is only on Expired x Failed payment status

 ---